 In the Early Years Foundation Stage, and at Key Stage 1, we adopt a creative curriculum approach to planning.
-We plan the curriculum carefully, where appropriately collaboratively across the school and with the nursery, so that there is consistent, coherent and full coverage of all aspects of the National Curriculum and early learning goals, with planned progression in all curriculum areas.
+We plan the curriculum carefully, where appropriately collaboratively across the school and with the nursery, so that there is consistent, coherent and full coverage of all aspects of the Early Years Foundation Stage and Key Stage 1, with planned progression in all curriculum areas.
 Our curriculum is designed to ensure that children develop the skills they need to become confident, self-motivated learners, who can engage with and solve challenges innovatively.